-Administrators in ByCommittee Promotion & Tenure can create two kinds of forms; candidate forms and case data forms.
+Administrators in Interfolio Review, Promotion & Tenure can create three kinds of forms; candidate forms, case data forms, and committee forms.
 Candidate forms are designed to collect information directly from candidates and are completed as part of a candidate's packet requirements.

 Candidate forms can be created at any unit in your institution and will be available for use at all units below it in your institutional hierarchy.
 Candidate forms are created from the Administration Settings page.
 Once a form has been created, Administrators can attach it to cases or templates to which they have access.

-This article explains how to create a new candidate form in ByCommittee P&T. Please note that creating and adding a form are not the same process.
+This article explains how to create a new candidate form in Interfolio Review, Promotion, & Tenure.
+Please note that creating and adding a form are not the same process.
 Forms are created from the Administration page, but are attached when creating or editing a template or case.

 2. Click the "Candidate Forms" tab on the Administration Settings page

 4. Enter the title and a description of the form, and select a parent unit

 Note: The form will be available for units at or below the parent unit you select.

 6. Enter a question title and any help information necessary to explain the question